-When participating in inter-school competition and events, teachers will liaise to ensure a wide range of children have the opportunity to participate.
-In some events, SEND or gifted and talented children may be targeted if suitable.
+When participating in inter-school competition and events, teachers will liaise to ensure all children have the opportunity to participate.
+In some events, SEND or gifted and talented children may be targeted.

 10. Role of the subject leader

 Training

 - Provide support and training for staff where needs are identified. - Allow opportunities for staff to shadow sports coaches, to support CPD.